AsadaSinon1/SuperMario/README.md

 - The Mario class implemented the ability to sprint.
 - We completed the initial code integration and decomposed the Mario class.
 - We attempted and implemented a simple map design.

+### June 1st

+- The Plot class has been designated as an inner class of the Map class, and corresponding inner classes with appropriate file structures have been added to facilitate future map design.
+This improves code maintainability.
+- The Plot class implements the JPanel class and the KeyListener interface, while the Backstage class implements the JFrame class and the Runnable and ActionListener interfaces.
+- We replaced the while loop in the run function with the start function of a Timer object to prevent blocking the event dispatch thread.